Tips and best practices to refocus your HR team's time and effort from compliance tasks to HR strategy.

 The same survey respondents regarded payroll compliance and payroll accuracy as the top two areas for improvement.
 Both can be achieved through automation—with greater efficiency and cost savings.

 Aside from adopting automation to support internal payroll processes, companies can choose to outsource payroll to service providers leveraging automation while providing payroll process expertise and oversite.

 Making tax filing and compliance less taxing

-Deloitte's survey reveals that global companies struggle most with tax compliance challenges in three areas: determining tax withholding for mobile employees, reporting local payroll taxable income, and year-end processing.
+The 2018 Deloitte survey revealed that global companies struggle most with tax compliance challenges in three areas: determining tax withholding for mobile employees, reporting local payroll taxable income, and year-end processing.

 With federal employer payroll tax laws and regulations and compliance challenges compounded by inconsistent laws and regulations across 50 U.S. states, monitoring and managing employer tax compliance is a growing challenge.
 With 20 different kinds of employment records that must be maintained to satisfy federal requirements alone, the burden to internal staff and systems is significant.